-There are more than one million places where you can use your Visa contactless card in Europe 400,000 of which are in the UK.
-So it’s everywhere you want to be, including retailers like M&S, McDonald’s, Starbucks, WHSmiths, Post Office, EAT, Pret A Manger and The Co-operative Food as well as many pubs and bars, independent stores, and across all of the Transport for London travel network including London Underground and London buses.
-For more information on where to use your card see Where to use it.
+There are more than one million places where you can use your Visa contactless card, mobile phone or wearable in Europe, 400,000 of which are in the UK.
+So it’s everywhere you want to be, including retailers like M&S, McDonald’s, Starbucks, WHSmiths, Post Office, EAT, Pret A Manger and The Co-operative Food, as well as many pubs and bars, independent stores, and across all of the Transport for London travel network including London Underground and London buses.

 How secure is a Visa contactless payment?

-If your card is lost or stolen, you’re protected against fraud loss – providing you take reasonable precautions to protect your card and let your bank know as soon as you realise it’s gone.
+- If your card is lost or stolen, you’re protected against unauthorised payments provided you inform your bank as soon as you realise it’s gone.
 Your card will be blocked immediately.

-No. First of all, the card needs to be very close to the terminal (always less than ten centimetres and usually less than two centimetres) – so generally a touch of the card above the terminal is required to make the payment.
+No. First of all, the contactless chip needs to be very close to the terminal (always less than ten centimetres and usually less than two centimetres) – so generally a tap of the card or phone above the terminal is required to make the payment.

-Also, in a typical transaction, the sales assistant has to enter the amount for you to approve first, and then your card has to be held within a couple of centimetres of the terminal for longer than half a second.
+Also, in a typical transaction, the sales assistant has to enter the amount for you to approve first, and then your card or mobile phone has to be held within a couple of centimetres of the terminal for longer than half a second.
 You should never be asked to hand over your card or mobile phone for a contactless payment.